 In May of 2022, CAE welcomed the South Carolina Air National Guard to the CAE campus for a temporary operation.

 Because their F-16 runway needed to be resurfaced, they relocated their flight operations from McEntire to CAE.
 The excitement around having these powerful aircraft fly out of our airport was evident from the very first flight.
 We like to say it’s the sound of freedom!
-This temporary relocation is set to conclusion in January of 2023.
+This temporary relocation is set to conclude in early 2023.